 The current experience shows that in the past years, no slow-starting units have been requested to be started up for balancing purposes.
 This highlights the highly exceptional nature of the exceptional balancing measures.
 When looking into the short-term future (coming years), Elia does not have indications of trends or changes in the system that could lead to a more frequent use of the exceptional measures.
 Moreover, Elia would like to emphasize that even in case of possible changes that could have a significant impact on the system in later years (e.g., strong increase in the offshore generation, nuclear phase-out), the exceptional measures should remain to be used only in highly exceptional cases.
 In addition to the highly exceptional activations of slow units, the cost of the measures that would need to be taken, i.e., the start-up costs of one or more slow-starting CCGT, are relatively limited.
-Given the above elements, a first conclusion is that the overall costs related to the exceptional measures by developing a framework for all technologies is inherently also limited, and this regardless of the additional volumes of flexibility that could be made available and the associated costs.
+Given the above elements, a first conclusion is that the overall costs related to the exceptional balancing measures are limited.
+A direct consequence is that the potential to reduce the costs of the exceptional measures by developing a framework for all technologies is inherently also limited, and this regardless of the additional volumes of flexibility that could be made available and the associated costs.
 Moreover, based on this, Elia expects the business case for market parties that want to valorize flexibility by participating on a voluntary basis to the exceptional measures to be limited.

 A stronger motivation for developing a framework for opening up the exceptional balancing measures to all type of technologies could be to further increase system security by increasing the liquidity of the exceptional balancing measures.
 The benefit in this regard is dependent on both the potential volumes that could be made available and the needs for additional volumes.
-In the coming years, Elia does however not see a need to be able to call additional volumes of flexibility (i.e., on top of the volumes of slow units available via the current framework).
-This need might change over time (e.g., with the further increase of offshore wind generation) and could be re-evaluated.
-In this regard, Elia invites stakeholders to share their views regarding the robustness of the conclusions of this section in the medium term future in light of upcoming changes in the Belgian electricity system (e.g., nuclear phase out and further increase of offshore wind generation) and the electricity markets.
+In the coming years, Elia does however not see a need to be able to call additional volumes of flexibility as part of the exceptional balancing measures (i.e., on top of the volumes of slow units available via the current framework).
+Despite a limited reaction on this point in the public consultation of the study, Elia acknowledges that this need might change over time in light of upcoming changes in the Belgian electricity system (e.g., with the further increase of offshore wind generation) and the electricity markets and in this regard could be re-evaluated.